htcondor/htcondor/docs/man-pages/condor_submit.rst

     *transfer_input_files*. *tag* should be a URL prefix that is used in *transfer_input_files*, and *plugin* is the path to a file transfer plugin that will handle that type of URL transfer.
     Plugins transfered in this way must support the multi-file transfer plugin syntax.
+    :index:`when_to_transfer_output<single: when_to_transfer_output; submit commands>`

- when_to_transfer_output = < ON_EXIT | ON_EXIT_OR_EVICT >
+ when_to_transfer_output = < ON_EXIT | ON_EXIT_OR_EVICT | ON_SUCCESS >
-    Setting
-    **when_to_transfer_output** :index:`when_to_transfer_output<single: when_to_transfer_output; submit commands>`
-    equal to *ON_EXIT* will cause HTCondor to transfer the job's output files back to the submitting machine only when the job completes (exits on its own).
-If a job is evicted and started again the subsequent execution will start with only the executable and input files in the scratch directory sandbox.
+    Setting ``when_to_transfer_output`` to ``ON_EXIT`` will cause HTCondor to transfer the job's output files back to the submitting machine when the job completes (exits on its own).
+If a job is evicted and started again, the subsequent execution will start with only the executable and input files in the scratch directory sandbox.
+If ``transfer_output_files`` is not set, HTCondor considers all new files in the sandbox's top-level directory to be the output; subdirectories and their contents will not be transferred.

-    The *ON_EXIT_OR_EVICT* option is intended for jobs which periodically save their own state and can restart where they left off.
-In this case, files are spooled to the submit machine any time the job was evicted by the HTCondor system for any reason prior to job completion.
-The files spooled back are placed in a directory defined by the value of the ``SPOOL`` configuration variable.
-Any such files transferred back to the submit machine are automatically sent back out again as input files if the job restarts.
-The set of files transfered back is the same set that would be transfered if the job completed.
-If *transfer_output_files* is not set, all files in the top level scratch directory will be saved.
-Files in subdirectories will not be preserved.
-If *transfer_output_files* is set only those files are saved.
-If a file listed in *transfer_output_files* does not exist at evict time, the job will go on hold.
+    Setting ``when_to_transfer_output`` to ``ON_EXIT_OR_EVICT`` will cause
+    HTCondor to transfer the job's output files when the job completes (exits on its own) and when the job is evicted.
+When the job is evicted, HTCondor will transfer the output files to a temporary directory on the submit node (determined by the ``SPOOL`` configuration variable).
+When the job restarts, these files will be transferred instead of the input files.
+If ``transfer_output_files`` is not set, HTCondor considers all files in the sandbox's top-level directory to be the output;
+    subdirectories and their contents will not be transferred.

+    Setting ``when_to_transfer_output`` to ``ON_SUCCESS`` will cause HTCondor to transfer the job's output files when the job completes succesfully.
+    Success is defined by the ``success_exit_code`` command, which must be set, even if the successful value is the default ``0``.
+If ``transfer_output_files`` is not set, HTCondor considers all new files in the sandbox's top-level directory to be the output; subdirectories and their contents will not be transferred.

+    In all three cases, the job will go on hold if ``transfer_output_files`` specifies a file which does not exist at transfer time.

  aws_access_key_id_file
     Required if you specify an S3 URL, this command specifies the file containing